 Salesforce is particularly suitable for complex and/or larger sales organizations.
 Especially if you are looking for a higher ROI of the department and state-of-the-art functionalities.
 Think of the use of AI that is fully integrated into your CRM, comprehensive insights based on data, and a platform that lets you scale with extensive integrations.
 It is very stable and well-thought-out tooling for larger organizations.
 In fact, there are not many tools that can match Salesforce’s world when it comes to enterprise organizations.

 Wondering if Salesforce is a good addition to your organization?
 Try it out for free for 30 days.

 Want to optimise your marketing and sales process, without spending the profit on your marketing tool?
 ActiveCampaign lets you streamline marketing processes and follow up leads more easily through marketing automation.

 Is your organization growing out of its size and can tools like ActiveCampaign no longer cope with the demand?
 HubSpot is an all-round tool for marketing and sales.
 It offers less functionality in the area of sales, but is a real all-rounder for larger organizations.

-Another player in the CRM market that has been around for a long time and targets larger organisations is SuperOffice.
+Another player in the CRM market that has been around for a long time and targets larger organizations is SuperOffice.
 It is originally a Scandinavian tool but is now sold and used worldwide.
 Like Salesforce, SuperOffice offers a lot of functionality for sales departments.
-There are also marketing functions but in general it is a useful initiative tool for Sales.
+There are also marketing functions but in general, it is a useful initiative tool for Sales.

-This software company primarily targets agencies and business service providers with their software tool.
-It automates various tasks including planning, hours, preparing quotes, sending invoices and creating reports.
+This software company primarily targets agencies and business service providers with their software tools.
+It automates various tasks including planning, hours, preparing quotes, sending invoices, and creating reports.

 FAQ about Salesforce